Flodklumpen/sportspegeln/README.md

 - [X] Write guide/instructions for merging and commiting (ex: [WIP], [FIX], [FEAT], [TEST], [MERGE] etc.)
 - [X] Merging: rebase without squashing commits, merge without deleting source branch
 - [X] Write down background of project.
-- [ ] Determine frameworks
+- [X] Determine frameworks
-- [ ] Describe project idea
+- [X] Describe project idea
-- [ ] write technichal and functional specification (in README)
+- [X] write technichal and functional specification (in README)
 - [ ] Fix CI/CD (maybe?)
 - [ ] Decide on a code/file structure

 ## Functional specification

-What will the website do?
+This website enables users to organize a competition's order during a tournement.
+As a compeditor you can challange other compeditors that are up to three places before you in the competition.
+After your match you can write in the results and the tournement list will automaticaly be updated. to use this website you need to create a user and log in.
+When you are logged in you can view the tournament list and the results from all the games that has been played in that tournament.
+The website saves information about the game results to show statistics.

+### Possible extensions

 This website will primarily be used for tournements in tennis, but there is room for extensions in other sports.